Setting Up Permissions

 If you want to apply this preset to all child datasets select Apply permissions recursively.

 To add another item to your ACL, click Add Item.
-To display the ACL presets window, click Use ACL Preset.
+To display the ACL presets window, click Use Preset.

 Click Save Access Control List when you finish configuring settings for the user or group in the Who field.